10 Simple Yoga Poses That Will Help You Attain a Healthy Lifestyle

 Yoga was developed more than 5,000 years ago by Indus-Sarasvati civilization in India.
 Yoga was initially mentioned in Rig Veda.
-In 20th century, it gained fame across the world and people started using it for getting rid of ailments without using medicines.
+In the 20th century, it gained fame across the world and people started using it for getting rid of ailments without using medicines.
 People who practice yoga and are expert in it are known as yogis.

 Benefits of Yoga